jjackson-eco/mammal_weather_lifehistory/README.md

 ---

 Full analysis and code for our study on terrestrial mammals to investigate how weather influences annual changes in abundance and how this is linked to species-level life-history traits.
 For the manuscript please see <link to bioarkiv/paper>.
+Package version info for this analysis is given in the last section of this readme.

 The analysis is split into the following 5 sections.
 Sections 2-5 are associated with a specific directory and their own `README.md` file, so see those for more details: